 “Actually, I don’t believe it’s the size of the network that is important.
 I believe it is the quality of the relationships and your ability to make authentic connections that most greatly impacts your true worth.” – Porter Gale

 This is why introverts can become amazing networkers – they can focus on the right people and learn to develop meaningful relationships.
 Rather than trying to force your weaknesses, you can leverage your strengths.

-Depending on how much research you’ve done or who you’re trying to reach, here’s a few modern networking techniques that play to an introverts strengths:
+Depending on how much research you’ve done or who you’re trying to reach, here are a few modern networking techniques that play to an introverts strengths:

-- Respond to your contacts social media update with your own opinion – it’s a great conversation starter.
+- Respond to your contacts’ social media updates with your own opinion – it’s a great conversation starter.

-- Reach out if you notice a relevant article about your contact – look for company or personal mentions in the news.
+- Reach out if you notice a relevant article about a contact – look for company or personal mentions in the news.

 - Leave thoughtful comments on blog posts if your contact publishes their own – people want to know their content is engaging.